informagi/GeeseDB/README.md

 # GeeseDB
-Graph Engine for Exploration and Search over Evolving DataBases
+Graph Engine for Exploration and Search

 ### Pypi